 Lowville is a very small village located in the state of New York.
 With a population of 3,362 people and three constituent neighborhoods, Lowville is the 417th largest community in New York.
-Lowville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Lowville was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lowville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Lowville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lowville are a mix of both white- and blue-collar jobs.
 Overall, Lowville is a village of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Lowville who work in teaching (13.76%), healthcare (10.49%), and office and administrative support (10.28%).

 Being a small village, Lowville does not have a public transit system used by locals to get to and from work.